Tatianah Thunberg, LMSW

 -

-Evening: A community jam and closing circle
+Evening: An optional community jam and closing circle

 Self-care encouraged.
 There are ample breaks for meals, strolls, socializing with new/old friends, or just solo quiet time.
 Take breaks, walk in the woods, sit by the lake, or relax in our dedicated art and meditation space as needed.